 Which roads are gritted

-We grit 'primary' routes when road surface temperatures are set to go below freezing and ice or frost is expected.
-Primary routes are:
+We grit 'primary' routes when road surface temperatures are set to go below freezing and ice, or frost has been forecast.

 - main roads